Alabama food handler card and insurance requirements

 Linkedin

-An Alabama food handler certification is only required in Jefferson County and Mobile County.
-Both of these counties offer food handler training courses through local health departments.1
+An Alabama food handler certification is required in Jefferson County and Mobile County.
+Both offer food handler training courses through their local health departments.

-Who needs a food handler license in Alabama?
+Who needs a food handlers card in Alabama?

 Alabama food handler card requirements do not apply to certified food safety managers who oversee food handlers.
-In Alabama, every food service business must have at least one certified food protection manager.4 If you don’t have any employees, you’ll need to get this certification.
+Every food service business must have at least one certified food protection manager in Alabama.
+You’ll need to get this certification if you don’t have any employees.

 Ensuring that your employees have the proper certifications is important for complying with Alabama law as well as protecting your business.
-When employees are trained in proper food preparation and handling techniques, there’s less risk of foodborne illness.
+When employees are trained in proper food preparation and handling techniques, foodborne illness is less likely.

 Even if certification is not required in your Alabama county, you may decide to have your workers get food handler licenses as an employment requirement.

-How to get an Alabama food handler license
+How to get an Alabama food handlers card

 The location of your business determines what process your employees must follow to get a food handler card.
 Alabama workers in Jefferson County and Mobile County must get this certification through one of the approved training options.
 Those in other counties may use any training provider they choose.

-How to get a Jefferson County food handler card
+How to get a Jefferson County food handlers card

 There are three ways to get a food handler card in Jefferson county: